oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Salmon is a wicked-fast program to produce a highly-accurate, transcript-level quantification estimates from RNA-seq data.

-**URL**
+**More Information**

 https://github.com/COMBINE-lab/salmon